Emergency and Limited Validity Passports

 Such a document should be issued with the minimum validity to meet the person's immediate travel needs but in any case no more than 12 months.

-The validity period of a Limited Validity passport must be restricted to the minimum necessary to undertake travel with 12 months being the maximum.
+The validity period of an LVP must be restricted to the minimum period necessary to cover the urgent immediate travel of the applicant, with 12 months being the maximum validity.

-Note: 12 months should not be the normal validity.
+Note: 12 months should not be the normal or default validity.

 The applicant must pay the full application fee for a Limited Validity passport and where applicable, the priority processing fee (PPF).